ferrop/incompressibleFoam/README.md

 This option is particulary interesting for PISO transient simulations.
 The activation of extrapolation will likely constrain the maximum Courant number.

 $\boldsymbol{u}^{n+1}_P = \frac{d t}{d t_0}(\boldsymbol{u}^{n}_P-\boldsymbol{u}^{n-1}_P)+\boldsymbol{u}^{n}_P$

+This option is not relevant for _steadyState_ scheme.

 The OpenFOAM behavior is a first order extrapolation.
 # Installation